-Plate 977X.
-Dry Flat 1978 – 2005 This Photo Plot Transect was established by the Forest Service in 1943 to monitor range conditions on Dry Flat approximately two miles southwest of Unita Flat.
+Plate 978X.
+Dry Flat 1943 – 1948 – 1953 – 2005 This Photo Plot Transect was established by the Forest Service in 1943 to monitor range conditions on Dry Flat approximately two miles southwest of Unita Flat.
 According to early narrative reports, the area was very heavily grazed by livestock when the transect was established, and soil erosion was a major concern.
 “Heavy adjustments in sheep use followed the 1945 period.
 Improved management such as hauling water and eliminating trailing was inaugurated about this time.
 The shallow soil on the ridges may require a lot less use to get very noticeable improvement…soil movement was evident around Stipa clumps even though the area is almost level.
 Soil remnants capped by small pebbles were common…Rill marks were conspicuous on several plots.
 Root crowns of many Stipa plants are one to two inches above the general soil level.”
 Despite an increase in the number and size of ponderosa pine, range conditions had improved by 1978 when Dr. Jim Bowns reported that the “allotment is now in good condition and the trend is up.
 Although numbers have been reduced, this is still a sheep allotment.”
-Plate 977x is viewed east back along the transect to its starting point - - see Plates 974x and 975x.
-Plate 977x is similar to 976x except the photopoint is approximately 100 feet further east to avoid the ponderosa pine that has grown up on the left side of the photograph.
-The taller shrubs are currants.
+Plate 978x is viewed west from subplot C-210 along the transect centerline.
+Ponderosa pine has increased despite logging and selective thinning.
+The taller shrubs in the distance are currants.
+The shrub in the foreground of the 2005 retake is bitterbrush.
+Needle and thread is the most common grass.
 Bitterbrush and green rabbitbrush are also present.